 TIP: Be sure to add glue to the inside edge of the top and bottom to help fold the fabric over the edges and adhere to the inside and bottom of the can.

-Cut the fabric ribbon to length and adhere it on top of the folded blue fabric on the edge of the soup can.
+Cut the fabric ribbon to length and adhere it to the folded blue fabric on the edge of the soup can.

 The next day, cut the ribbon fabric with cotton balls to 9 ½ inches long.
 Using the hot glue gun, add it to the top edge of the can over the folded blue fabric.